 Apply to sell power to the wholesale market through our distribution system.
-Visit Customer Connections Online
+Visit "Your Projects"

 Find out how PG&E addresses energy storage devices charging from the grid.
 Since energy storage charges and discharges energy, both aspects need to be addressed for safe and reliable interconnection.
-For more information, download PG&E's Guide to Energy Storage Charging Issues for Rule 21 Generator Interconnection (PDF, 657 KB).
+For more information, download PG&E's Guide to Energy Storage Charging Issues for Rule 21 Generator Interconnection (PDF, 1 MB).

 Standard Single Line Diagrams